The StockBrokers.com annual broker review assesses more than a dozen different brokers over six months, surfacing the best online stock brokers

-Next, investors want to make sure they can trade the investment vehicle they want.
-Scottrade supports Stock Trading, Options Trading and Mutual Funds while Robinhood supports Stock Trading.
-As far as mutual funds go, Scottrade offers its clients access to 13599 different mutual funds while Robinhood has 0 available funds, a difference of 13,599.
-And, commission free ETFs deserve a comparison, which in this case means trading a possible 0 commission free ETFs at both brokers.
+For our next comparison of these two brokers, being able to trade the way you want is a must.
+Robinhood provides its clients with Stock Trading and Options Trading while Scottrade provides clients access to Stock Trading, Options Trading and Mutual Funds.
+When it comes to mutual funds, Scottrade offers its clients access to 13599 different mutual funds while Robinhood has 0 available funds, a difference of 13,599.
+Commission free ETFs can also be a nice plus, which in this case means trading a possible N/A commission free ETFs at both brokers.

-Finally, by comparing the each broker's website and platform features, we can surface interesting differences.
-Scottrade has virtual trading, Robinhood doesn't.
+Last but not least, by breaking down important features, tools, etc that each broker offers, we can really help to separate the two.
+Scottrade makes virtual trading available to clients, while Robinhood does not.
 For mobile trading, Robinhood along with Scottrade both support the iPhone App, iPad App and Android App.
-Online banking is also used by many customers, and multiple full-service brokerages provide these services.
-Clients can have Checking Accounts, Savings Accounts and Debit Cards at Scottrade while customers at Robinhood can have none of these.
-All factors considered, when it comes to platform tools, research, and mobile trading, unfortunately, neither Robinhood nor Scottrade received awards Best in Class - Platforms & Tools, Best in Class - Research and Best in Class - Mobile Trading.
+Furthermore, some investors like to bank online, and multiple brokerages provide these services to clients.
+Checking Accounts, Savings Accounts and Debit Cards are offered by Scottrade while Robinhood offers none of these.
+On the whole, when it comes to tools, research, and mobile trading, unfortunately, neither Robinhood nor Scottrade received awards Best in Class - Platforms & Tools, Best in Class - Research and Best in Class - Mobile Trading.